 Economic inclusion means that all consumers have access to safe, secure, and affordable financial products and services.
 Ownership of a transaction account is a first step toward economic inclusion.
 Transaction accounts at insured depository institutions offer consumers a safe place to keep deposits, conduct financial transactions, and build savings.

 The Benefits of Being Banked

 Despite these benefits, millions of U.S. households are unbanked.
-Unbanked rates are higher among lower-income households, less-educated households, Black households, Hispanic households, American Indian or Alaska Native households, working-age disabled households, and households with volatile income.
+Unbanked rates are higher among lower-income households, less-educated households, Black households, Hispanic households, working-age households with a disability, single-mother households, and households with volatile income.

-Economic inclusion supports the FDIC's mission to maintain public confidence in the banking system.
+The FDIC is committed to expanding Americans' access to safe, secure, and affordable banking services, which is integral to the FDIC's mission of maintaining the stability of and public confidence in the U.S. financial system.
 To this end, the FDIC works to fill the research and data gap regarding household participation in the banking system and use of nonbank financial services.

-One such contribution is the FDIC Survey of Household Use of Banking and Financial Services.
+One such contribution is the FDIC National Survey of Unbanked and Underbanked Households.
 Conducted biennially since 2009 partly in response to a statutory mandate, the survey is administered in partnership with the U.S. Census Bureau and collects information on bank account ownership, use of prepaid cards and nonbank financial transaction services, and use of bank and nonbank credit by U.S. households.